-The Trust is administered by the Victoria Foundation under the guidance of a nine person Advisory Committee appointed by the Adoptions Council of Canada.
+The Fund is administered by the Victoria Foundation under the guidance of a nine person Advisory Committee appointed by the Adoptions Council of Canada.
 The Committee includes a broad range of community perspectives on adoption and permanency.
 The Director of Adoption at the Ministry of Child and Family Development is a permanent member of the Committee.
 The members meet quarterly, including twice a year to review grant applications.

 Current Committee Members: